ICRS/Romania-Sumobot/README.md

 # Romania-Sumobot
-Cheryl, Nick and Victor's robot for Sumobot in Romania
+Cheryl, Neil, Nick, Terence and Victor's robot for Sumobot in Romania

 ## Robot Name - Interfearence